 This subsection expounds upon the availability of alternatives to smart home devices.
 For instance, baby cameras can be replaced by security cameras or webcams.
 Similarly, smartphones can be used instead of mirror screens and VoIP phones, and local weather information is readily available for home weather station users.

-This section of the report describes what baby alarms or monitors are in general, and then it engages in a comparison between traditional baby alarms (along with their features and drawbacks) with the upgraded versions of baby alarms (like the Miku baby monitor) and their features.
+This section of the report describes what baby alarms or monitors are in general, and then it engages in a comparison between traditional baby alarms (along with their features and drawbacks) and the upgraded versions of baby alarms (like the Miku baby monitor) and their features.

 It focusses on the communication technologies that are currently used to support these baby alarms (like Wi-Fi and Bluetooth).
 It also comments on the use of high-frequency RF communication technology, previously used by non-connected baby alarms, and the challenges they faced.